The Parkhill Community

-Michael Howard, AIA, ASLA, AICP, is a Principal who leads Parkhill’s Planning Planning and Interiors Practice.
-Michael also serves as a Planning Team Leader and Location Leader for Parkhill’s Frisco Office.
+Michael Howard, AIA, ASLA, AICP, is Parkhill's Director of Planning and Interiors and a Firm Principal.
+Michael also serves as a Planning Team Leader and Location Leader for the Frisco Office.
 He is registered as an Architect and Landscape Architect in Texas and is certified by the American Institute of Certified Planners.

 Michael’s work focuses on the intersection of design, technology, and communities.
 His work gives clients a deeper understanding of potential outcomes during master planning by leveraging analytics to create a data-driven foundation for decision making.
 His background and diverse experiences in planning, design, and construction enable him to solve problems creatively and collaboratively.

 “Building Community means creating a more sustainable future by strategically planning the built environment.”

 Brian Irlbeck is a Principal and the Senior Vice President of Finance for Parkhill.
 His vast experience includes accounting, finance, operations, and risk management.
 He oversees the day-to-day operations of Parkhill’s Accounting, Clerical, Information Technology, and Print Departments.
 Originally from Slaton, Brian is a graduate of Texas Tech University with a BBA in Accounting.
 He has been active with a variety of community organizations, including serving on the board at CASA of the South Plains, the Lubbock-Cooper Ambassador Program, and Lubbock, Inc.